The Dispute Resolution Review: Ireland

 ii Production of documents

 Discovery is the process by which one party to civil proceedings obtains the disclosure of documents from another party or from a non-party in advance of a trial.
 Discovery in High Court actions is governed by the RSC and the obligations are more onerous than those in the Circuit Court and District Court.
-In High Court actions, however, there is a requirement that parties seeking discovery must specify precise categories of documents that they require and provide reasons why they are relevant and necessary.
-The High Court in Walsh v.
-The Health Services Executive & Ors IEHC 394 set out a checklist of questions to be deployed by a court in determining discovery applications.27
+In High Court actions, there is a requirement that parties seeking discovery must specify precise categories of documents that they require and provide reasons why they are relevant and necessary.

-The meaning of what constitutes a 'discoverable' document was supplemented by the Rules of the Superior Courts (Discovery) 2009 (the 2009 Discovery Rules) to include documents 'necessary for disposing fairly of the cause or matter or for saving costs'.
-A party is obliged only to discover those documents relevant to the categories agreed or the court order that it has or has had in its 'possession, power or procurement'.28 The party applying to the court for discovery must show on affidavit that the discovery sought is relevant and necessary to dispose fairly of the matter or to save costs.
+The meaning of what constitutes a discoverable document was supplemented by the Rules of the Superior Courts (Discovery) 2009 (2009 Discovery Rules) to include documents 'necessary for disposing fairly of the cause or matter or for saving costs'.
+A party is obliged only to discover those documents relevant to the categories agreed or the court order that it has or has had in its 'possession, power or procurement'.42 The party applying to the court for discovery must show on affidavit that the discovery sought is relevant and necessary to dispose fairly of the matter or to save costs.

 Pursuant to the 2009 Discovery Rules, a party may seek electronic data from its opponent and a court may order a party to give inspection and search facilities for electronic data on its computer systems.
 The fact that a document is situated outside the jurisdiction does not preclude it from being discoverable.